vbmobile/mobile-id-documentation/docs/index.md

 ## Configurations

-### EnrolmentConfig

-The EnrolmentConfig is where you set the apiConfig and the apiSecurityConfig.

-=== "Android"

-    ```kotlin
-    data class EnrolmentConfig(
-        val apiConfig: APIConfig,
-        val apiSecurityConfig: APISecurityConfig = APISecurityConfig(),
-        val language: Locale,
-        val logConfiguration: List<LogConfiguration> = listOf(
-          LogConfiguration(logLevel = LogLevel.INFO, logStrategy = LogStrategy.CONSOLE)
-        ),
-    )
-    ```

-=== "iOS"

-    ```swift
-    private let enrolmentConfig = EnrolmentConfig(
-        apiConfig: apiConfig ,
-        apiSecurityConfig, apiSecurityConfig
-        language: language
-    )
-    ```

-- apiConfig: Api configuration;
-- apiSecurityConfig: Api security configuration;
-- language: You can set the language in which the SDK will appear.
-The default is the system language;
-- logConfiguration: Log Level and Strategy to be used.

 ### ApiConfig

 You always need to specify the baseUrl for your Mobile ID API instance, as well as your provided API